soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/manage-safe-sender-lists-for-bulk-mailers.md

 # Manage safe sender lists for bulk mailers

 If you want to use safe sender lists, you should know that Exchange Online Protection (EOP) and Outlook handle processing differently.
-The service respects safe senders and domains by inspecting the RFC 5321.MailFrom address and the RFC 5322.From address, while Outlook adds the RFC 5322.From address to a user's safe sender list.
+The Office 365 service respects safe senders and domains by inspecting the RFC 5321.MailFrom address and the RFC 5322.From address, while Outlook adds the RFC 5322.From address to a user's safe sender list.
 (Note: The service inspects both the 5321.MailFrom address and 5322.From address for blocked senders and domains.)

 The SMTP MAIL FROM address, otherwise known as the RFC 5321.MailFrom address, is the email address that's used to perform SPF checks, and if the mail can't be delivered, the path to which the bounced message is delivered.
 It's this email address that is placed into the Return-Path in the message headers by default, though it's possible for the sender to designate a different Return-Path address.